RSS Logo

 Then you have someone like Casey Benjamin on alto saxophone and vocorder.
 He’s very influenced by Prince, Stevie Wonder . . .
 I’m a huge Stevie Wonder fan.
 So there are times where we may randomly go into a part of a Stevie Wonder tune and we all know it.
 Of course we’re all united by jazz, that’s a given.
 But our influences really are much more indicative of our era or our time, not only Stevie, but we’ve gone into quotes from Missy Elliott tunes and it can be anything at any given moment.
 And that makes it really unique, special, unpredictable for us and we know therefore that it’s unpredictable for the audience.
 So it becomes this amazing journey that we all get on together.

-GROSS: I was just listening to Curtis Mayfield today because I’d done an interview.
+THEATERTIMES: I was just listening to Curtis Mayfield today.
 Is that someone you’ve ever tried to work a song out of?
 He’s got quite a lot.

 HARRIS: What a voice.
 I need to check him out.
 I’ve obviously heard a lot of Curtis Mayfield but I haven’t recorded any of his music.
 I need to first document a Stevie song.
 Stevie is my hero.
 One of the greatest musicians ever, and certainly one of my most influential people.
 He’s got a boatful of them.

-HARRIS: When you have that kind of energy and you’re referencing things of our lifetime I think the audience can actually related to that much more.
+HARRIS: When you have that kind of energy and you’re referencing things of our lifetime I think the audience can actually relate to that much more.
 There’s nothing wrong with ghost bands and things of that nature, but I honestly can’t play a lot of the older music with the same level of sincerity that I demand of myself.
 Many times it becomes a song that I like that I have the technical ability to play, obviously, but I don’t have an emotional connection to that piece of music.
 It’s just an intellectual exercise.
 And I put as much emotion into it as I can.
 But on the record Evolution, we recorded a Sting song called Until, which is from the movie King Leopold, and I had a physical experience where I was at the movie with my wife watching it, so I remember the characters, I remember the costumes, I remember the day in the theater.
-It’s just something about it that [allopped ] it for me.
 And when I play it, it feels that way to me.
-Not that I can’t play a standard, and there are some standards that pull something from inside of me that are timeless, like certain love songs, it doesn’t matter when they were written, it’s about something that is universal that is never going to change.
+Not that I can’t play a standard.
+There are some standards that pull something from inside of me: that are timeless.
+There are certain love songs, where it doesn’t matter when they were written.
+It’s about something that is universal and that is never going to change.

-HARRIS: But there are songs that are written now that I think are unbelievably great quality and I think more than documentation.
+HARRIS: But there are songs that are written now that I think are of unbelievably great quality.

 HARRIS: Yeah.
 It’s going to be my first.
 So we’ll see what kind of influence that has on things.